 Please include a detailed breakdown, in accordance with the items in the technical offer.
 For fee-based service contracts, include the number of expert days and the daily fees, as well as the breakdown of the incidental costs.

 Name

 Signature

 Date

-Beneficiaries from CBC partner countries are tax exempted, so the contractors must issue the invoices without VAT on honour exclusion criteria and selection criteria
+&lt;sup>23 Beneficiaries from CBC partner countries are tax exempted, so the contractors must issue the invoices without VAT

 Annex 2: Declaration on honour